davidkunze/mosaic-creation/handling_nodata_issues.md

 # Incorrect Detection As Nodata Pixels

-Pixels that contain the nodata value in one band are incorrectly detected as nodata pixels and are displayed transparently in most GIS systems.
+Pixels that contain the nodata value in one band are incorrectly detected as nodata pixels and are displayed transparently in QGIS/ArcGIS.

 Example:
 - cir aerial image with OSM in backgroud